tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Product Dimensions/README.md

 ## Note

-The dimensions entered in the Squarespace editor are shipping dimensions, not product dimensions.
-If you don't need to use shipping dimensions for shipping you can use it for product dimensions.
+The dimensions entered in the Squarespace editor are shipping dimensions, not physical dimensions.
+If you don't need to use shipping dimensions for shipping you can use it for physical dimensions.

 ## Demo